NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-overview/NEON-download-explore/NEON-download-explore.md

 data product has an expanded package; if the expanded package is requested but there isn't one, the basic package will be downloaded.
-* `avg`: defaults to "all", to download all data; or the number of minutes in the averaging interval.
-See example below; only applicable to IS data.
+* `timeIndex`: defaults to "all", to download all data; or the number of minutes in the averaging interval.
+Only applicable to IS data.
 * `savepath`: the file path you want to download to; defaults to the working directory.
 * `check.size`: T or F: should the function pause before downloading